Plandište: Settlements before Zichydorf

 What happened to the villages during the reign of the Ottoman is unknown.
 When the Hungarians came back, of those villages only a few houses and the names were left.

 Milleker talks about a legend, that at the today location of Plandište there had been a battle between Prince Eugene and the Ottoman Empire during the Great Turkish War (1683-1699) most likely around 1686 (TODO check).
 What remained was a graveyard, which was discovered in 1889 during the erection of the train line from Zrenjanin to Margita.
 He suggests that Romanian Shepherds founded Morminț which means cemetery in Romanian and thus might refer to exactly this battle and graveyard.

 The fact is, in 1713 the village Morminț existed at the location of Plandište with a count of 23 houses.
 After the Austro-Turkish War (1716–1718), it counted only 8.
 In 1738 the Ottoman Turks struck back, destroying settlements along the Danube, including Morminț.
 The Turks advanced north over the next year, all the way to Temesvar, the capital of Banat.
 After this invasion, the territory around Morminț was abandoned.

 Austrians driving back the Ottoman

 The Austrians and Hungarians joined forces and in 1738 pushed the Turks back south, across the Danube.
 The expulsion of the Turks brought organized settlement under the auspices of the Habsburg dynasty.
 Austro-Hungarian military campaigns were based on German nobility - Counts, who served as generals to the Imperial Austrian Army.
 It was custom for the Austrian Kaiser to reward each count with a piece of land from the newly conquered Banat.
-So Count Carl Zichy de Vásonkeö, at that time president of the Hungarian Parliament (check!
-Milleker calls it "Kammer", maybe Hofkammer), became the owner of about 10,000 acres (check, usually they counted in Austrian Katastraljoch which is 0.57 ha) of land in the Plandište area.
+So Count Carl Zichy de Vásonkeö, at that time (check time!) president of the Hofkammer), became the owner of about 10,000 acres (check, usually they counted in Austrian Katastraljoch which is 0.57 ha) of land in the Plandište area.
 Since he did not earn much money from the lease of this land he decided to take part in the colonization effort.